DaoCloud/DaoCloud-docs/docs/en/docs/virtnest/gpu/vm-gpu.md

       resourceName: nvidia.com/GRID_P4-1Q   # (2)!
     ```

-    1. 设备名称
+    1. Device name
-    2. GPU Operator 注册到节点的 vGPU 信息
+    2. vGPU information registered by GPU Operator on the node

-4. GPU 直通需要在 `permittedHostDevices` 下添加 pciHostDevices，具体结构如下：
+4. For GPU passthrough, pciHostDevices needs to be added under `permittedHostDevices`,
+   with the following structure:

     ```yaml
     pciHostDevices: